msv-lab/modus/doc/language-reference.md

 Modus guarantees that although the dependencies of `a` and `b` will be chosen arbitrarily (because of the disjunction `;`), it will use the same dependency for both of these rules (either both `base1`, or both `base2`) to avoid an extra operation.

 Modus solves Horn clauses using SLD resolution, a top-down approach.
-Compared to Prolog, the semantics of Modus is declarative, i.e. the result does not depend on the order of predicates in the rules.
+Compared to Prolog, the semantics of Modus is declarative, i.e. success does not depend on the order of predicates in the rules.

 In Modus, predicates are divided into two categories: image predicates and imageless predicates.